 The same number as physical CPU cores.
 For CPUs that have "Performance" and "Efficiency" cores, only the number of high-performance cores should be used.

-For example, Apple M2 has eight cores, four performance, and four efficiencies; the recommended number of threads would be 4.
+For example, Apple M2 has 8 cores, 4 performance, and 4 efficiencies, recommended number of threads would be 4.